Eligibility & Award Conditions

 - Puget Sound scholarships and grants require that you be enrolled each semester as a full-time student for at least three (3.0) units per semester.

 - Puget Sound scholarships and grants may only be applied towards the cost of Puget Sound tuition.
-If you receive other scholarships, grants, stipends, tuition remission or tuition exchange assistance designated to be used only for tuition and the sum of these awards exceed the cost of tuition, your scholarship or grant will be reduced or withdrawn until the amount of your tuition designed scholarship dollars equal the amount of tuition.
+If you receive other scholarships, grants, stipends, or assistance designated to be used only for tuition and the sum of these awards exceed the cost of tuition, your scholarship or grant will be reduced or withdrawn until the amount of your tuition designed scholarship dollars equal the amount of tuition.

 - The total amount of need-based federal, state, or university scholarship and grant aid received cannot exceed financial need.